heygrady/blog/src/pages/2017-07-17-announcing-fetch-actions/index.md

 ### Using `handleTransformerActions`
 Fetch-actions also provides a handler that can map actions to transformers.
 The `handleTransformerActions` function expects a map object as its only argument and returns a function.
 The returned function is identical to a `transformer` (it accepts a json object and an action and returns data).
 The big difference is that `handleTransformerActions` will call a specific `transformer` function depending on the action type.

+The `handleTransformerActions` function works similarly to [`handleActions`](https://redux-actions.js.org/docs/api/handleAction.html#handleactions) from [redux-actions](https://github.com/acdlite/redux-actions).
+In general, the handler pattern used in redux-actions was a major influence on fetch-actions.

+Below you can see a `transformer` that is called for the `FETCH_POSTS` action.

 ```js{11-13}
 import { createFetchAction, handleRequestCreatorActions, handleTransformerActions } from 'fetch-actions'
 import requestCreator from './requestCreators'